EN | A propos | Presse | Contact | ✉ Newsletter

 Description du projet et du rôle des volontaires

-This field placement in southeast Madagascar provides applied experience in conservation research and community-based sustainable development in the Anosy region, including the coastal forests and wetlands of Sainte Luce.
-Participants join a long-running grassroots programme that has worked alongside local communities for over 20 years.
+This field placement in southeast Madagascar gives participants practical experience in conservation research and community development in the Anosy region, including the coastal forests and wetlands of Sainte Luce.
+Participants join a long-running grassroots programme that has worked with local communities for more than 20 years.

 L’organisation de volontariat se présente